 The cause of SAD is not yet known, but experts believe there is a biological component.
-People diagnosed with SAD have issues regulating the production of serotonin — a so-called "happy hormone."
-They also produce less vitamin D, which is believed to be part of serotonin activity.
-A 2013 study in The British Journal of Psychiatry found results consistent with many other studies that low levels of vitamin D is associated with depression.
+People diagnosed with SAD have issues regulating the production of serotonin — the so-called "happy hormone."
+They also produce less vitamin D, which is believed to play a role in serotonin activity.
+A 2013 study in the British Journal of Psychiatry found results consistent with many other studies that low levels of vitamin D is associated with depression.

 The CDC also says people with SAD overproduce the hormone melatonin, which plays a role in the sleep process.
 An overproduction of melatonin can result in feelings of lethargy and sleepiness, affecting a person's circadian rhythms.

 According to the American Academy of Family Physicians, about four to six percent of the population has SAD.
 Another 10 to 20 percent might have a mild version.

 Women are four times more likely than men to be diagnosed with SAD, the CDC says.
 Young adults and people have a history of depression or bipolar disorder have higher risks of developing SAD, as well as those who live far from the equator where SAD is most commonly diagnosed.

 How do I know if I have seasonal affective disorder?